ZeyuBian/Bian_JASA2023/README.md

 Email: zeyu.bian@miami.edu

-The enclosed R.file demonstrates the implementation of the proposed method for .
-Here we present a sample code.
+The enclosed R.file demonstrates the implementation of the proposed method for TWDIDP.

-The R.file ‘gen_binary.R’ is used to generate the simulated data, where all the notations of the outputs follow the ones in the main paper.
-The fitting procedure can be found in R.file 'pdr.R'.
-Required package: glmnet and drgee.
+The README.Rmd provides instructions on how to implement the code.
+The TWDIDP.R files implements the proposed two-way doubly inhomogeneous decision process; the target.R and the MCMC.R were used to calculate the true value function; the mixdata.R was used to generate the observed data.
+The mimic.R file contains code for doing analysis in the paper and the pre-processed MIMIC datasets.
+The fitted-q.R file is the competing method for the fitted-q evaluation.
+Finally, the cartpole.ipynb file illustrate how to generate data from the OpenAI Gym environment Cartpole.